-Let’s play Jeopardy for a quick second.
+Let’s play Jeopardy for a minute.

 The answer is: A group of people requiring instant gratification, hiccup-free transactions, and abandoned carts at the first signs of friction.